badshah400/tartex/README.md

 - 📦 Produces compact, reproducible tarballs with a minimal list of files
 - ✨ Compatible with [arXiv](https://arxiv.org) and most journal submission rules
-- 💨 Fast: avoids re-compilation unless absolutely necessary or explicitly requested
+- 💨 Fast: caches list of dependencies and avoids re-compilation unless necessary or forced
 - 📸 Git integration: snapshot files into tarball directly from Git revision (`--git-rev`)
 - 🔍 Auto-detects re-compilation processing mode (pdf/ps) from project
 - 🔏 Leaves your LaTeX project directory unchanged